kevin-lee/openai4s/README.md

 scala-cli run openai4s-app.scala
 ```
 ```
-Compiling project (Scala 2.13.11, JVM)
+Compiling project (Scala 2.13.12, JVM (17))
-Compiled project (Scala 2.13.11, JVM)
+Compiled project (Scala 2.13.12, JVM (17))
-Sending Chat(model = Gpt_4, messages = NonEmptyList(Message(role = user, content = Jane is faster than Joe.
+Sending Chat(model = Gpt_4_1106_Preview, messages = NonEmptyList(Message(role = user, content = Jane is faster than Joe.
 Joe is faster than Sam.
 Is Sam faster than Jane?
 Explain your reasoning step by step.)), temperature = Some(0.1), maxTokens = None)
-Response: Response(id = chatcmpl-7tG65fv7GwLUglprgjNzHyqdi0bqr, object = chat.completion, created = 2023-08-30T14:04:33Z, model = Unsupported(gpt-4-0613), usage = Usage(promptTokens = 32, completionTokens = 113, totalTokens = 145), choices = List(Choice(message = Message(role = assistant, content = No, Sam is not faster than Jane.
-Here's the reasoning:
+Response: Response(id = chatcmpl-8P7iVpvBTbAC49gsw2lDXKMAG06KJ, object = chat.completion, created = 2023-11-26T11:35:55Z, model = Gpt_4_1106_Preview, usage = Usage(promptTokens = 32, completionTokens = 163, totalTokens = 195), choices = List(Choice(message = Message(role = assistant, content = To determine if Sam is faster than Jane, we can analyze the given information step by step:

-Step 1: From the first statement, we know that Jane is faster than Joe.
-Step 2: From the second statement, we know that Joe is faster than Sam.
+1. We are told that "Jane is faster than Joe."
+This establishes a relationship where Jane > Joe in terms of speed.

+2. Next, we are told that "Joe is faster than Sam."
+This establishes another relationship where Joe > Sam in terms of speed.

+3. To compare Sam and Jane, we can use the transitive property of inequality, which states that if A > B and B > C, then A > C.

+4. Applying the transitive property to the relationships we have:

-Step 3: If Jane is faster than Joe, and Joe is faster than Sam, then it logically follows that Jane is also faster than Sam.
+   Since Jane > Joe and Joe > Sam, we can infer that Jane > Sam.

-This is because speed is a transitive property - if A is faster than B, and B is faster than C, then A must be faster than C.), finishReason = stop, index = 0)))
+Therefore, based on the given information, Sam is not faster than Jane.
+In fact, Jane is faster than Sam.), finishReason = stop, index = 0)))
 ```